drhsqlite/fossil-mirror/www/fileedit-page.md

 files.

-### `/fileedit` **Stores Only Limited Local Edits While Working**
+## `/fileedit` **Stores Only Limited Local Edits While Working**

-When changes are made to a given checkin/file combination, `/fileedit` will, if possible, store them in `window.fileStorage` or `window.sessionStorage`, if available, but...
+When changes are made to a given checkin/file combination, `/fileedit` will, if possible, store them in [`window.localStorage` or `window.sessionStorage`][html5storage], if available, but...

 - Which storage is used is unspecified and may differ across environments.
 - If neither of those is available, the storage is transient and will not survive a page reload.
+In this case, the UI issues a clear warning in the editor tab.
 - It stores only the most recent checkin/file combinations which have been modified (exactly how many may differ - the number will be noted somewhere in the UI).
-Note that changing the "executable bit" is counted as a modification, but the checkin comment is not stored separately for each file.
-If the limit is exceeded, it silently discards the oldest edits.
+Note that changing the "executable bit" is counted as a modification, but the checkin *comment* is *not* and is reset after a commit.
+- If its internal limit on the number of modified files is exceeded, it silently discards the oldest edits to keep the list at its limit.

+Edits are saved whenever the editor component fires its "change" event, which essentially means as soon as it loses input focus.
+Thus to force the browser to save any pending changes, simply click somwhere on the page outside of the editor.

-Exactly how long `fileStorage` will survive, and how much it or `sessionStorage` can hold, is environment-dependent. `sessionStorage` will survive until the current browser tab is closed, but it survives across reloads of the same tab.
+Exactly how long `localStorage` will survive, and how much it or `sessionStorage` can hold, is environment-dependent. `sessionStorage` will survive until the current browser tab is closed, but it survives across reloads of the same tab.